learnapollo/learnapollo/content/tutorial-ios/ios-06.md

 Open the directory that contains the 6th exercise (`exercise-06`) and open `pokedex-apollo.xcworkspace`.
 It already contains a running version of the code you wrote in the previous lesson.
 Note that we added some functionality to the `PokemonDetailViewController` that allows us to switch to an _editing state_ in which we can change the name and image URL using the corresponding text fields.
 However, any changes that we make right now will have no effect in our backend - that's what we want to implement in this exercise.

-## Updating An Existing Pokemon
+## Updating an Existing Pokemon

-### Defining An `UpdatePokemonMutation`
+### Defining an `UpdatePokemonMutation`

 As a first step, we want to implement update functionality for our Pokemons.
-This will be done through a mutation that we need to define upfront.
+This will be done through a mutation that we need to define.
 Since the mutation will only be used inside the `PokemonDetailViewController`, now is a good time to create a new `.graphql` file that contains all queries/mutations for the `PokemonDetailViewController`.
 As before, create a new _empty_ file in Xcode and call it `PokemonDetailViewController.graphql`.
 Then, copy the following mutation into it:

 ```graphql@PokemonDetailViewController.graphql
 mutation UpdatePokemon($id: ID!, $name: String!, $url: String!) {